King Abdulaziz Air Base: History

 advise, and train the Saudi Army, Navy, and Air Force.
 To accomplish the tasks of assistance and training, the United States redesignated the Military Assistance and Advisory Group, in Saudi Arabia since 1949, as the United States Military Training Mission (USMTM).
 The USMTM staff, with headquarters at the Dhahran terminal, consisted of three sections representing the American armed services.
 Each section worked with the corresponding Saudi military service.

 Civilian

+In 1949, Middle East Airlines became one of the first airlines to fly to the airport.
 Through the 1950s, the Dhahran airfield began to emerge as a commercial transportation hub, as the nearby Dammam oil fields increased the overall economic viability of the area.
 Additionally, Trans World Airlines began using Dhahran as a hub for increasing transport to and from Asia and Europe.
 The Dhahran airfield and the emerging support facilities became Dhahran International Airport in 1961, shortly before the United States relinquished control in 1962.

-The airport terminal building is one of the architectural works of Minoru Yamasaki and was completed in 1961.
-The architecture is a blending of traditional Islamic forms with modern technology.
-For example, the flight control tower has the appearance of a minaret.
-Images of the terminal have been used on Saudi banknotes and is viewed as having influenced the design of a number of important buildings throughout the Middle East.
+Minoru Yamasaki designed the Dhahran International Airport terminal in 1959, and when the engineering institution presented the design to King Saud, he admired it very much, as mentioned in the book of the history of the Corps of Engineers Bricks, Sand, and Marble (bricks, sand and marble).
+The project contract was awarded, at a cost of 22.5 million Saudi riyals, to the Oman Farnsworth Wright Foundation in May 1959, which entrusted the construction work to the Saudi Projects Company, which began construction work in August 1959 and ended in September 1961, and parts of precast concrete were used in the construction process.

+In the 1960s, the airport had two runways: Runway 16/34 (now Runway 16L/34R), which was the main runway with a length of 10,006 feet and width of 148 feet, and Runway 06/24, which was used in sandstorms with a length of 6,020 feet and a width of 150 feet.
+16/34 had crushed concrete ends.
+Both runways still exist, Runway 16L/34R now being 11,811 feet long, though they are not used that much anymore.